 Do certain pairs of pants make your legs feel itchy, stinging, and irritated, especially in the thighs?
 This is more frequently seen when the pants are made of fabrics other than cotton.

 The cause is thought to be the fabric finishes or formaldehyde that remains in the cloth, but laboratory tests don’t bear this out.
 Still, some people have itchy legs wearing anything other than 100 percent plain cotton denim.
 See your doctor to rule out other causes of itching.

 - Wearing pre-washed, cotton only, non-designer blue jeans

 - Switching to wearing skirts

 Shoe and Sock Allergies

 If your legs are fine but you have an itching sensation on your ankles and feet, you may be allergic to your shoes and socks.

-A sock allergy is probably similar to itchy pants, you may be reacting to the sock fabric.
+A sock allergy is probably similar to itchy pants, and you may be reacting to the sock fabric.
 But shoe allergies can come from many different glues, dyes, and leather tanning agents.
-See more about shoe allergies.